 Roadmaps are among those rare PPM situations that call for static planning.
-Few people should be given permission to modify goals on a roadmap, so that in the end of the day the project manager is able to compare the results with the original plan.
+Few people should be given permission to modify goals on the roadmap so that at the end of the day the project manager is able to compare the results with the original plan.

-- for teams – to generate a shared understanding of goals
+- to teams – to generate a shared understanding of goals

-- for stakeholders – who input goals on roadmaps, and confront these goals with real life results afterwards
+- to stakeholders – who input goals on roadmaps, and confront these goals with real-life results afterward

 Are stakeholders owners of the company?

-Stakeholders have very different meaning in roadmapping than in everyday life.
+The term Stakeholders have a very different meaning in roadmapping than in everyday life.
 They are often not owners of a company.

 A sample milestone, please…